open-telemetry/opentelemetry-specification/specification/trace/api.md

   to associate with emitted telemetry.

-Implementations MUST return different `Tracer` instances when called repeatedly with different values of parameters.
+Implementations MUST return different `Tracer` instances when called repeatedly with different values of (name,version,schema_url) parameters.
 Note that always returning a new `Tracer` instance is a valid implementation.
 The only exception to this rule is the no-op `Tracer`: implementations MAY return the same instance regardless of parameter values.

-Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same name+version+schema_url+attributes to pick up configuration changes.
+Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same (name,version,schema_url) parameters to pick up configuration changes.
 This can be achieved either by allowing to work with an outdated configuration or by ensuring that new configuration applies also to previously returned `Tracer`s.